EDGEWORTH STAFFORDSHIRE BULL TERRIERS

 Game Bess DoB 1967.
 Picture taken at 10 years old in 1977.
 Breeder Mr. Terrence Knowles.
 Ch.
 Rapparee Renegade x Edgeworth Bess.

-Welcome to the site, which will be updated with new topics from time to time.
-I am in the process of updating the History of the breed with further information and opinions.
+Welcome to the site, which I am in the process of updating.

 Phil Knowles,